TheStatsProject/LMPF/docs/source/My-art.rst

 *Unauthorized immigrants make significant contributions to the U.S. GDP, underscoring their vital role in the economy.*

 Even unauthorized Mexican immigrant workers contribute a little over $107 billion to the treasury, a similar amount to the amount mentioned in the report.
-However, the proportions reported by the Mexican government are unverifiable based on the data, as the contribution to Social Security ****is just over $52 billion, $12 billion to Medicare, and just over $42 billion to income tax—figures quite different from those determined in the official report.****
+However, the proportions reported by the Mexican government are unverifiable based on the data, as the contribution to Social Security ****is just over $52 billion, $12 billion to Medicare, and just over $42 billion to income tax figures quite different from those determined in the official report.****

 .. raw:: html